LeoCain/MASS_EXO/README.md

 ### Resource

-Our system require a reference motion to imitate.
+Our system requires a reference motion to imitate.
 We provide sample references such as walking, running, and etc...

 To learn and simulate, we should provide such a meta data.
 We provide default meta data in /data/metadata.txt.
 We parse the text and set the environment.
 Please note that the learning settings and the test settings should be equal.(metadata.txt should not be changed.)

 ### Compile and Run

+Navigate to the MASS_EXO folder, after cloning the repo:

 ```bash
 mkdir build